wp-plugins/smart-slider-2/readme.txt

 = 7.
 How to upgrade to FULL version of the slider? = If you installed this version, then you have to deactivate and delete it, then install the FULL slider version!
 Our system keep your previously created sliders.

+= 8.
+How to include a slider in a post or a page? = `[smartslider2 slider="Here comes the slider id"]`
+Or you can get the shortcode - [View](http://www.nextendweb.com/wp-content/uploads/2013/09/shortcodemethod.png)

+= 9.
+How to include a slider into header.php or other PHP files? = `<?php echo do_shortcode('[smartslider2 slider="Here comes the slider id"]'); ?>`
+Or you can get the shortcode - [View](http://www.nextendweb.com/wp-content/uploads/2013/09/shortcodemethod.png)

 == Screenshots ==